Skilko/HostBuddy/INSTALLATION.md

 ### Running your first project
 1. Open HostBuddy.
-2. Click “New Project” and provide a Title and either:
+2. Click "New Project" and provide a Title and either:
    - Plain HTML (self-contained), or
    - A single-file React component with a default export.
-3. Optionally enable “Offline use” if you want dependencies cached persistently for offline runs.
+3. Optionally enable "Offline use" if you want dependencies cached persistently for offline runs.
 4. Click Save, then Run.

 About dependencies:
 - For React projects, HostBuddy may need to download client-side packages (e.g., React) on first run.
 - Installs are performed via a bundled package manager with safeguards and no lifecycle scripts.
-- For “Offline use,” the initial install requires an internet connection; subsequent runs can be offline.
+- For "Offline use," the initial install requires an internet connection; subsequent runs can be offline.

 ---

 ### Troubleshooting
 macOS
-- “HostBuddy can’t be opened because it is from an unidentified developer”:
+- "HostBuddy can't be opened because it is from an unidentified developer":
-  - Control-click → Open → Open, or allow in System Settings → Privacy & Security → “Open Anyway.”
+  - Control-click → Open → Open, or allow in System Settings → Privacy & Security → "Open Anyway."
-- “App is damaged and can’t be opened” after download:
+- "App is damaged and can't be opened" after download:
-  - Re-download the DMG.
-If the message persists, you can remove the quarantine attribute as an advanced step:
+  - This happens because the app is not code-signed or notarized by Apple.
+To bypass:

+    **Method 1 (Recommended)**:
+    1. Right-click (or Control-click) the HostBuddy app in Applications
+    2. Select "Open" from the menu
+    3. Click "Open" in the dialog that appears

+    **Method 2 (Advanced)**:
+    Remove the quarantine attribute:
     ```bash
-    xattr -dr com.apple.quarantine /Applications/HostBuddy.app
+    xattr -cr /Applications/HostBuddy.app
     ```
-    Then try opening the app again (Control-click → Open).
+    Then try opening the app normally.
-- App doesn’t start or stays on “Verifying…”:
+- App doesn't start or stays on "Verifying…":
   - Quit the app, eject the DMG if mounted, and try again.
 If using Intel build on Apple Silicon, install the arm64 build instead.

 Windows
 - SmartScreen warning:
-  - Click “More info” → “Run anyway.”
+  - Click "More info" → "Run anyway."
 - Installer blocked by antivirus or corporate policy:
   - Temporarily allow the installer or contact your administrator.
-- App won’t start:
+- App won't start:
-  - Reboot and try launching from the Start Menu; check that your security software isn’t blocking it.
+  - Reboot and try launching from the Start Menu; check that your security software isn't blocking it.

 Networking and proxies
 - If dependency installation fails for a React project, ensure your internet connection allows access to the npm registry and that any system proxies are configured correctly.